 - If you have a failed AHI module, passive, active, and forced DPF regens will all fail.

 - You cannot bypass the AHI module to do a forced regen.
 The truck requires all of the emission components to be in proper working order for the truck to start a forced regen.
-You can use the DTC + AFT Reset Tool to get you out of a derate situation by resetting the AFT system.
+You can use OTR Diagnostics to get you out of a derate situation by resetting the AFT system.

 It is important to know where everything is located.
 Reference the picture below as you read through the blog post for a better visual.